What are the prizes?

 How many pieces may I enter?

 High Schoolers may only enter two pieces of work.
 They can be in the same category, or you may choose to enter in two different categories.
-West Liberty University students may up to a total of four pieces.
+West Liberty University students may enter up to a total of four pieces.